Antiochus IV Epiphanes: Final years

 King Mithridates I of Parthia took advantage of Antiochus' western problems and attacked from the east, seizing the city of Herat in 167 BC and disrupting the direct trade route to India, effectively splitting the Greek world in two.
 Antiochus recognized the potential danger in the east but was unwilling to give up control of Judea.
-He sent a commander named Lysias to deal with the Maccabees, while the King himself led the main Seleucid army against the Parthians.
-Antiochus had initial success in his eastern campaign, capturing king Artaxias and reconquering Armenia.
-His campaign went through Ecbatana and he attacked Persepolis, being driven off by the populace.
+He sent a commander named Lysias to deal with the Maccabees, while Antiochus himself led the main Seleucid army against the Parthians.
+Antiochus had initial success in his eastern campaign, capturing king Artaxias and reconquering the Kingdom of Armenia.
+His campaign went through Ecbatana and he and his forces attacked Persepolis but were driven off by the populace.
 On his return home, he died at Isfahan in 164 BC.

-Various religious explanations exist of Antiochus IV's death.
-Apparently, he attacked a temple of the Mesopatamian deity Nanaya in Persia shortly before his demise, and his death was possibly attributed to impiety and punishment by Nanaya in some quarters.
+Various religious explanations exist for Antiochus IV's death.
+Apparently, he attacked a temple of the Mesopotamian deity Nanaya in Persia shortly before his demise, and his death was possibly attributed to impiety and punishment by Nanaya in some quarters.
 Jewish sources gave credit for Antiochus's death to his earlier impiety at the Temple of Jerusalem.
+When read literally, there is an apparent contradiction between the books of 1 & 2 Maccabees.
+The Book of 1 Maccabees places the death of Antiochus IV shortly after the reconsecration of the Jewish temple, while 2 Maccabees places the death of the king before the reconsecration of the temple.
+Some scholars have theorized that the "abomination" torn down in 1 Maccabees 6:7 was due to a form of civil unrest, and the true reconsecration of the temple occurred after the death of Antiochus IV.
 According to 2 Maccabees, he died from divinely-inflicted disease:

 According to the later rabbinical work, the scroll of Antiochus (Megillat Antiochus), when Antiochus heard that his army had been defeated in Judea, he boarded a ship and fled to the coastal cities.
 Wherever he came the people rebelled and called him "The Fugitive," so he drowned himself in the sea.
 This story is from the 2nd century, however, much further removed from the event than Polybius or 2 Maccabees.
+It is generally considered secondary and unlikely to be accurate.